-Inspired by the latest Dylan album and a terrible list by the Ultimate Rock Magazine, I decided to rank my top 20 favourite Bob Dylan studio albums, from the 39 that he has published in total.
+Inspired by the latest Dylan album and a list by the Ultimate Rock Magazine that I strongly disagreed with, I decided to rank my top 20 favourite Bob Dylan studio albums, from the 39 that he has published in total.
 I’m not including Bootleg Series and live records.
 It’s been a hard task, and not 100% set in stone, but here they go…

 20. Pat Garrett & Billy the Kid (1973)